Once a SIP is started, setup a regular process of reviewing each of your funds

 The performance is not entirely satisfactory

-You should review again in 3 or 6 months.
+You should review 3 or 6 months.
 Please divert the SIP that was running in this fund to other funds as per asset allocation.

 Exit the fund due to performance issues

 Please stop the SIP as the first step.
 You will have to calculate the capital gains tax you need to pay for selling all units and pay that on the next advance tax date from the money received by selling.
-The lump-sum amount received post tax should be immediately invested in a replacement fund or spread out the investment amount among existing funds as per asset allocation.
+The lump-sum amount received post-tax should be immediately invested in a replacement fund or spread out the investment amount among existing funds as per asset allocation.
 You should start a new SIP in the replacement fund as well.
 If you are unable to decide if you should exit in one go-or-not, start an STP: SIP, SWP and STP - what do they mean, which one should you choose and when?.

 Use these links to quickly shortlist new funds for investing